 - If you received a passing grade (D- or higher) for your work at RIC and repeat the course at an external institution, no transfer credit will be awarded. - If you earned an "F" in the RIC course and retake it elsewhere, the credit may transfer, but it will not adjust the original grade of "F."

 Note: An official transcript must be sent to Records for posting of credit.

 TEST CREDITS - CLEP (College Level Examination Program)

 It is possible to earn college credit through CLEP.
-See TES link:
+See this link for the Transfer Evaluation System (TES):